chocolatey/choco-wiki/ChocolateyFAQs.md

 <a id="markdown-i-would-like-to-be-able-to-offer-my-non-admin-desktop-users-an-option-for-self-service-type-of-installations" name="i-would-like-to-be-able-to-offer-my-non-admin-desktop-users-an-option-for-self-service-type-of-installations"></a>
 ### I would like to be able to offer my non-admin desktop users an option for self-service type of installations.
 Yes, we absolutely support that scenario in Chocolatey for Business.
+See [Licensed Editions](#licensed-editions) for more information.

 <a id="markdown-can-i-use-chocolatey-with-existing-installs" name="can-i-use-chocolatey-with-existing-installs"></a>
 ### Can I use Chocolatey with existing installs?